What does a Front Desk Associate do?

 Responsibilities:

-- Greet and assist visitors and customers warmly and professionally.
+- Greet visitors and guests warmly and professionally.

-- Schedule and confirm appointments, ensuring timely and accurate record-keeping.
+- Schedule and confirm appointments for staff and clients.

 Qualifications

-- High school diploma or equivalent required; additional education or training in office administration preferred.
+- High school diploma or equivalent required; additional education or training preferred.

 Is becoming a Front Desk Associate a good career path?